hroncok/nose_warnings_filters/readme.md

                error           |.*warn.*      |DeprecationWarning |notebook.services.contents.manager*
 ```

+If you prefer another name for the configuration file, you can tell nose to load
-run the tests with `nosetests -c nose.cfg`
+the configuration using the `-c` flag: run the tests with `nosetests -c nose.cfg`.